Charangnanappan/Hospital-Resource-Utilization-Optimizer/README.md

 # Hospital Resource Utilization Optimizer
-### Patient-flow–driven Healthcare Analytics (Azure + PySpark + Power BI)
+### Patient-flow–driven Healthcare Analytics (Azure • PySpark • SQL Server • Power BI • Python/Colab)

 ## 📌 Project Overview

-Hospitals operate with limited resources such as beds, staff, and facilities.
-Efficient utilization of these resources depends heavily on **patient flow patterns**.

-This project implements an **end-to-end cloud data engineering and analytics pipeline** to analyze hospital admission data and derive insights that support **resource utilization planning**, using historical patient data as demand signals.
+The Hospital Resource Utilization Optimizer is an end-to-end healthcare analytics project focused on analyzing hospital admission data to understand patient flow and its impact on hospital resource utilization.
+The project identifies admission trends, department workload, length-of-stay patterns, and long-stay patient behavior to support informed operational planning.

+The workflow combines cloud-based data engineering on Azure, SQL-based analytics, and business-focused visualization using Power BI.
+Patient flow metrics are used as a proxy to evaluate hospital resource demand such as bed utilization and staff workload.

 ## 🎯 Business Objective

-To help hospital administrators:
+To help hospital administrators and operations teams:
-- Understand admission trends over time
+Understand admission trends across time
-- Identify emergency vs OPD demand patterns
+Compare Emergency vs OPD demand patterns
-- Analyze length of stay as a proxy for bed utilization
+Analyze Length of Stay as a proxy for bed utilization Identify long-stay patients impacting capacity
-- Observe outcome distributions (discharge, mortality)
-- Support data-driven operational planning
+Support data-driven hospital resource planning
+Note: Patient flow and length of stay are used as indirect indicators of hospital resource utilization due to the absence of direct operational metrics.

 > 📌 Note: Patient flow is used as a **proxy** to estimate hospital resource utilization (beds, staff workload).